privacyidea/privacyidea/doc/installation/system/inifile.rst

 ``static/templates/index.html``.
 This file pulls all CSS, the javascript framework and all the javascript business logic.

-You can configure privacyIDEA to use a complete different, your own Web UI.
+You can configure privacyIDEA to use a completely different, your own Web UI.

 You can do this using the following config values: